quotient-im/libQuotient/README.md

   is known to work; mobile Windows and iOS might work too but never tried)
   - Recent enough Linux examples: Debian Buster; Fedora 28; OpenSUSE Leap 15;
     Ubuntu Bionic Beaver.
-- Qt 5 (either Open Source or Commercial), 5.9 or higher.
+- Qt 5 (either Open Source or Commercial), 5.9 or higher;
+  5.12 is recommended, especially if you use qmake
-- A build configuration tool:
+- A build configuration tool (CMake is recommended, qmake is yet supported):
   - CMake 3.10 or newer (from your package management system or [the official website](https://cmake.org/download/))
   - or qmake (comes with Qt)